The 7 best tours of Rome's Pantheon

 In this case, the tour is customizable and designed for kids and adults alike to have fun with treasure hunts, trivia and colorful facts for all ages.

 The guides are specialists in telling anecdotes and information to children to capture their interest.
-And since the tour is for families only, it's easy to meet other children on the tour.
+And since the tour is for families only, it's easy to meet other kids along the way.

 The best part?
 You can all enjoy a delicious tasting of authentic Italian gelato together.